 The mineral reserve and resource estimate at Kobada Gold Project, was prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum “CIM” (2014) Definition Standards incorporated by reference in NI 43-101, and is the result of 11,428 meters (67 drill holes) of drilling completed by the Company between H2 2019 and H1 2020 in addition to the historical drilling completed in previous years.

 The total quantity of drilling completed to date is more than 127,455 meters.

-The Kobada deposit is unusual for the depth of weathering, with the base of oxidation occurring up to 120m below surface in some locations.
+The Kobada deposit is unusual for the depth of weathering, with an average base of oxidation occurring up to 150m below the surface.

 The Kobada Project represents a significant opportunity for resource growth.

 With only a limited amount of additional drilling, the Company expects to convert further ounces from the inferred oxide resource category to the indicated category.
 With a resource to reserve conversion of 84%, and a total of 574,850 oz of oxide resource in the inferred category, it is expected that the overall reserve could increase significantly.
 The plan is to undertake this drilling during the second half of 2020.

 The drill results of Phase 1 and 2 indicate that the deposit remains open at depth and along strike, with a significant extension being delineated to the north of the main mineralised shear zone.